Best hot hatches 2025

 The ultimate hot hatch depends what you're looking for.
 If you're looking for a rally car for the road, it's the Toyota GR Yaris, but if you prefer a more traditional front-wheel drive model the Honda Civic Type R is tough to beat.
 If it's outright power you want, there's the rapid Hyundai Ioniq 5 N, which is an electric car, or if you prefer petrol power, something like the Audi RS3 would be a great alternative.

 One of the great things about hot hatches is that they're generally quite economical by performance car standards, thanks to their family car beginnings.
-If you want the most economical hot hatch, though, you will want a smaller, less powerful car, such as the Hyundai i20 N, which hits about 40mpg in official tests.
+If you want the most economical hot hatch, though, you will want a smaller, less powerful car, such as the used Hyundai i20 N, which hits about 40mpg in official tests.
 If you can charge at home and have a cheap electric car-friendly tariff, the Hyundai Ioniq 5 N will have the lowest running costs of any car in this list.